alexhanson/rdio-export/README.md

 ./dev/bin/rdio-export
 ```

-On your first run, it will run you through an authentication procedure.
+On your first run, the program will guide you through an authentication procedure.
 After that, settings are kept in `~/.rdio-export.json`; if you experience issues, you can delete that file and try again.